sml0renz/SolutionManual/README.md

-# SolutionManual
+# Solution Manual
 This is the solutions written to Understanding Elections through Statistics: Polling, Prediction, and Testing (publishing permission).